 So, it turns out heart disease isn’t just a guy problem.
 In fact, it’s the leading killer of women in the US, and about 10 years post-menopause our risk of heart attack evens up with the gents’.
 So we can’t afford to ignore our heart health.

 After menopause, a woman’s levels of LDL (bad cholesterol) can start to rise.
 Omega-3 fatty acids help reduce the amount of LDL in the blood, resulting in less plaque and less chance of blockage.
-According to Menopause Health Matters, boosting Omega-3s may also help reduce joint pain and ease symptoms of menopause, including vaginal dryness, hot flashes, and night sweats.
+And some studies have shown that boosting Omega-3s may also help reduce joint pain and ease symptoms of menopause, including vaginal dryness, hot flashes, and night sweats.